mgodavar1/Udacity-FindingLaneLinesProject/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:

+[1) Getting black and white version by Grayscaling:]: ./examples/grayscale.jpg "Grayscale"

+[2) Applying a Gaussian blur and the Canny Edge detection to detect all the edges in the image]: .examples/gaussianblur:cannyedge.png

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...